SeanCollings/tweet-tweet/README.md

 - - - -

 #### Taking it further ####
-There wasn't enough time for me to do everything that I wanted within this app and there a few things that if time permitted, would have made for some nice additions:
+If given the opportunity, I would have included the following additions:
 1. Added a feature on the FE to allow a user to upload their own `tweet.txt` or `user.txt` files.
 These files would then be sent to the server for processing to be returned and displayed in the correct format on the FE.
 2. Deployed the code to Heroku so that the app would be available everywhere.
 This would have been done after point 1 so that users could make changes to the the tweets and users that get displayed.
 3. Add a `CI/CD` implementation in Heroku so that any pushes to this repo would run all unit tests and if they passed, would then deploy it to Heroku automatically